nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `delete INDEX`

 Similar to `edit` command, `delete` command also uses INDEX.
-INDEX can be found in Visual Panel by using `view` command and `find` command.
+INDEX can be found in Visual Box by using `view` command and `find` command.

 **Example:**<br>
 If you want to delete specfic task, find the INDEX of that task.
 Let's say the INDEX is 1.
 Then, enter `delete 1` in the command bar.

 <img src="images/adddeleteCommand.png" width="500" align="middle"><br>Figure 7.
 Example of delete command<br>

-After entering `delete` command, SmartyDo will delete the task specified by the INDEX and will show the updated list in the Visual Panel.
+After entering `delete` command, SmartyDo will delete the task specified by the INDEX and will show the updated list in the Visual Box.
 In the screenshot above, you can see that the "Presentation" task has been deleted from SmartyDo.

 ### 3.7. **Marking Completed Tasks**